 If you’re visiting Iceland during winter, bring a pair of crampons

 The sights and activities you will be doing during winter will most likely include an icy, slippery trek.
 We visited Iceland at early March and we regretted not having crampons.
 We hiked Kerid (volcanic crater lake), a waterfall and several glaciers and every time we were wishing that we were wearing crampons.
-We also saw several tourists that had crampons.
+There were also several tourists that had crampons.

 These crampons are portable and might actually save your life when hiking those icy trails.
 Our ice cave tour provided us crampons similar to the one below and we really felt the difference between having crampons and without.
 It had a tight grip on the ice and we weren’t sliding.
 Without crampons, our hikes in Kerid, the waterfall and glaciers were difficult.
 Even though we were already using snow boots similar to hiking boots, we were always sliding.